 I think of my dissertation supervisor David Glassberg's scrawling handwriting on my draft chapters back in grad school.
 I'd try to attribute causality to processes.
 I'd apply a "mood" to my historical actors and claim that people did things because of "culture."
 David would write, in the tradition of one of his own mentors, "Culture doesn't stand on its hind legs and bark."
 Culture doesn't act.
 People act.

-Or, as another mentor, Eric Schneider likes to say, "Real things really did happen.
+Or, as another mentor, Eric Schneider liked to say, "Things actually happened.
 People said stuff.
 People did stuff.
 It matters."
 Facts, anyone?
-No, Virginia, everything is actually NOT just a representation.
+Everything is actually not just a representation.
+Representation is not all.

 I am not saying that we shouldn't interrogate data, that we should accept information at face value.
 Many things are intepreted and the variousness of interpretation is often important and necessary.
 Perspective matters.